act-rules/act-rules.github.io/_rules/css-restrict-orientation-b33eff.md

 **Note:** These specific [transformation functions](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function) are of interest to this rule as they have the potential to affect the [rotation](https://drafts.csswg.org/css-transforms-2/#Rotate3dDefined) of a given element.

-## Expectation 1

-In `portrait` orientation, the target element is neither rotated clockwise nor counter clockwise around the Z-axis at an angle corresponding to 90 degrees relative to the position of the element in `landscape` orientation.

-## Expectation 2
+## Expectation

-In `landscape` orientation, the target element is neither rotated clockwise nor counter clockwise around the Z-axis at an angle corresponding to 90 degrees relative to the position of the element in `portrait` orientation.
+The target element is neither rotated clockwise nor counter clockwise around the Z-axis at an angle corresponding to 90 degrees relative from the position of the element in `landscape` orientation to the position of the element in `portrait` orientation.

 ## Assumptions